maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/SOAR.md

 ## Summary

 SOAR platforms extend the capabilities of SIEM by adding powerful automation and orchestration.
 They enable security operations teams to handle increasing alert volumes with greater speed, precision, and consistency.
-When implemented properly, SOAR acts as a force multiplier—freeing analysts to focus on complex investigations and strategic initiatives.
+When implemented properly, SOAR acts as a force multiplier, freeing analysts to focus on complex investigations and strategic initiatives.

 ## Further Reading